 An update of user preferences ensures user can only perform tasks outlined by the authorisation level given to the user (user, supervisor, administrator).

 A deleted user will not have access to the application.
 However, user details are to remain in the database for auditing purposes and to appear on reports as required.

-A form that is customised will still enable data to be saved to appropriate database tables, enabling data to be extracted in same method used prior to changes to form being made.

 Test strategy